Q: What is Amazon WorkSpaces?

 GPU-enabled bundles from Amazon WorkSpaces are cloud desktops optimized for workloads that benefit from graphics hardware acceleration.
 You can choose the Graphics or the GraphicsPro bundle, depending on the performance requirements of your graphics workload.

 The Graphics bundles are well-suited good for general-purpose graphics workloads such as computer-aided design, manufacturing, and engineering software.
 Each Graphics bundle comes with a high-performance NVIDIA GPU with 1,536 CUDA cores and 4 GB of video memory.
 Each Graphics bundle includes 8 vCPUs, 15 GiB of RAM, 4 GB of video memory, and 100 GB of storage on the user volume, and 100 GB of general-purpose persistent storage on the root volume.
-Graphics bundles provide a Windows 7 desktop experience powered by Windows Server 2008 R2 or a Windows 10 desktop experience powered by Windows Server 2016.
+Graphics bundles provide a Windows 10 desktop experience powered by Windows Server 2016.

 The GraphicsPro bundles are ideal for complex graphics applications such as 3D visualizations, 3D rendering, image processing, video encoding, media encoding, seismic visualization, and data mining.
 GraphicsPro bundles come with a dedicated high-performance NVIDIA Tesla M60 GPU with 2048 parallel processing cores, and a hardware encoder capable of supporting up to 10 H.265 (HEVC) 1080p30 streams and up to 18 H.264 1080p30 streams.
 Each GraphicsPro bundle contains 16 vCPUs, 122 GiB of RAM, 8 GB of video memory, and a minimum of 100 GB for the root volume and 100 GB for the user volume.
 GraphicsPro bundles provide a Windows 10 desktop experience powered by Windows Server 2016.